archlinux/repod/docs/repod/tooling.rst

 .. code:: sh

-  repod-file package inspect <package> <signature>
+  repod-file package inspect <package>

 .. note::

-  The signature file is optional, but if present should be added to the call to ``repod-file`` as it provides the additional ``pgpsig`` data for the output.
+  By default package signature files are not considered.
+To enforce the locating and use of accompanying signature files, use the ``-s``/ ``--with-signature`` flag.

 The output of ``repod-file package inspect`` can be modified by using the ``-p``/ ``--pretty`` option (for pretty printing the JSON output).